reproducibleresearch/corriene-sept-Individual-Project/README.md

 The results are contained in the results folder.
 There are two documents: the html file BST_270_Individual_Project.html and the PDF file BST 270 Final Project PDF.pdf.
 These files contain exactly the same information, they're just two different formats.

 To reproduce these results, download all 3 datasets from the data folder and the code from the code folder.
 Replace the paths in the code file to where your 3 datasets are located.
-The following packages are used to run the analysis: library(ggplot2) library(stringr) library(zoo) library(lubridate) library(tidyverse) library(kableExtra) library(readr) and the version of R that was used is R 3.6.0.
+The following packages are used to run the analysis: ggplot2, stringr, zoo, lubridate, tidyverse, kableExtra, and readr.
+The version of R that was used is R 3.6.0.
 R Studio was used for the analyses.
 Running the code file should then produce results identical to those located in the results folder.